onap/policy-parent/docs/development/devtools/testing/s3p/run-s3p.rst

 Per release, the policy framework team perform stability and performance tests per component of the policy framework.
 This testing work involves performing a series of test on a full OOM deployment and updating the various test plans to work towards the given deployment.
-This work can take some time to setup before performing any tests to begin with.
+This work can take some time to setup to begin with, before performing any tests.
 For stability testing, a tool called JMeter is used to trigger a series of tests for a period of 72 hours which has to be manually initiated and monitored by the tester.
-Likewise, with the performance tests, but in this case for ~2 hours.
+Likewise, the performance tests run in the same manner but for a shorter time of ~2 hours.
-As part of the work to make to automate this process a script can be now triggered to bring up a microk8s cluster on a VM, install JMeter, alter the cluster info to match the JMX test plans for JMeter to trigger and gather results at the end.
+As part of the work to automate this process a script can be now triggered to bring up a microk8s cluster on a VM, install JMeter, alter the cluster info to match the JMX test plans for JMeter to trigger and gather results at the end.
-These S3P tests will be triggered for a shorter period as part of the CSITs to prove the stability and performance of our components.
+These S3P tests will be triggered for a shorter period as part of the GHAs to prove the stability and performance of our components.

 There has been recent work completed to trigger our CSIT tests in a K8s environment.
 As part of this work, a script has been created to bring up a microk8s cluster for testing purposes which includes all necessary components for our policy framework testing.